virbula/proxmox-backup/docs/technical-overview.rst

 read all files again for every backup, otherwise it would not be possible to generate a consistent, independent pxar archive where the original chunks can be reused.
 Note that in spite of this, only new or changed chunks will be uploaded.

+In order to avoid these limitations, the Change Detection Mode ``metadata`` was introduced.

 Verification of Encrypted Chunks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^